ThallesRg/Python/README.md

 # Python
-Everything I created using Python
+List of everything I've ever created using python: